 To get in touch with Dipendra for your own Everest Base Camp trek drop him a line at Simrik Real Nepal

-One of our favourite things about that climb was learning the Jambo song which taught us the basic phrases of Swahili.
+One of our favorite things about that climb was learning the Jambo song which taught us the basic phrases of Swahili.

 We climbed with Kessey Brother's Tours in Moshi, you can visit their website here.

-Tell us what your favourite travel moment has been in the comments.
+Tell us what your favorite travel moment has been in the comments.